eastmaels/steemblog.github.io/_posts/account/deanliu/2018-03-28_santal-29-a-cosy-thai-restaurant-in-taipei.md

 - - -

-This page is synchronized from the post: [Santal 29 - A Cosy Thai Restaurant in Taipei](https://steemit.com/@deanliu/santal-29-a-cosy-thai-restaurant-in-taipei)
+This page is synchronized from the post: ['Santal 29 - A Cosy Thai Restaurant in Taipei'](https://steemit.com/@deanliu/santal-29-a-cosy-thai-restaurant-in-taipei)